markfodor/bookStore/README.md

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-It will also use the proxy setup (proxy.conf.json) which will redirect requests to to Google API.

 ## Code scaffolding